Trump Foundation to Dissolve, Nearly a Year After the President Said It Would

 On Christmas Eve 2016, President-elect Trump announced that “to avoid even the appearance of any conflict” he would direct his attorney to shut down his charitable foundation.

 Apparently what he meant was that he would try to shut it down in about a year, though that’s not actually possible.
-In a tax filing due to the IRS on November 15, which was posted on the nonprofit information site Guidestar.org, the Trump Foundation has “announced its intent to dissolve and is seeking approval to distribute its remaining funds” to other charities.
+In a tax filing due to the IRS on November 15, which was posted on the nonprofit information site guidestar.org, the Trump Foundation has “announced its intent to dissolve and is seeking approval to distribute its remaining funds” to other charities.

 A spokesperson for the foundation confirmed to NBC News that it is being shuttered.
 “The Foundation continues to cooperate with the New York Attorney General’s Charities Division, and as previously announced by the president, his advisers are working with the Charities Division to wind up the affairs of the Foundation,” the spokesperson said.
 “The Foundation looks forward to distributing its remaining assets at the earliest possible time to aid numerous worthy charitable organizations.”